36 Hours In Long Beach, California

 For tourists looking for a southern California beach experience that also offers history, culture, museums, and good food, without the traffic and crowds of other beach destinations, Long Beach is a great choice.

-What I liked about Long Beach: it’s easy to navigate, there’s a friendly, casual beach vibe, art deco architecture, eclectic neighborhoods, the pretty harbor, a diverse ethnic population, and close proximity to Los Angeles and Orange counties.
+What I liked about Long Beach: it’s easy to navigate, a friendly and casual beach vibe, the art deco architecture, eclectic neighborhoods, the pretty harbor, a diverse ethnic population, and close proximity to Los Angeles and Orange counties.

 With a population of approximately 500,000, Long Beach is the seventh largest city in California.
 It’s a lot smaller than Los Angeles, but still large enough to have a thriving music, art, and culture scene.

-It’s also a city of festivals, so you’ll want to check the website for the city of Long Beach to see if there’s something that tickles your fancy when you’re visiting.
+It’s also a city of festivals – you’ll want to check the website for the city of Long Beach to see if there’s something that tickles your fancy when you’re visiting.